-Here are a few tips on CBP materials.
+Here are a few tips on basic CBP materials.
+Most are available by mail-order.
 You can find out more about the materials here: CBPS Getting Started.

 The usual practice paper is called “grass paper.”
 There are many different sources & brands.
-I mostly use this from Sidewinder.
-You can also use newspaper or phone directories.
+You can also use newspaper, newsprint, or phone directories.

 The usual paper for free brush is xuan (“shwarn”), which is thin and absorbent.
-I mostly use machine-made rolls from Sidewinder.
+I mostly use machine-made rolls .
 There are lots of others available, including more expensive hand-made paper (example).
 The exact characteristics of the paper will vary, so you just have to experiment.

-The single most useful brush is a large Orchid & Bamboo (or equivalent) made from “wolf” hair (example, example).
+The single most useful brush is a large Orchid & Bamboo (or equivalent) made from “wolf” hair (example).
 You also need a finer brush (e.g. plum blossom) and a larger, softer brush – I prefer mixed hair to pure sheep.

 You can find some reasonable materials on the internet, but treat with caution (do not buy “gift sets”).
 This set of wolf brushes seems to be OK.